Moroccan Chicken Couscous Recipe with Apricot Jam A traditional touch with an authentic flavour

 Step 1: Preparing the Chicken

-- Begin by seasoning your chicken thighs generously with Ras el Hanout and a pinch of salt.
+- Begin by seasoning your chicken thighs generously with Ras el Hanout, salt, and black pepper.

-- Heat olive oil in a large skillet or tagine over medium heat.
+- Heat olive oil in a large skillet or traditional tagine over medium heat.

-- Sear the chicken pieces until golden brown on all sides, then set them aside.
+- Sear the chicken pieces until golden brown on all sides.
+Remove them from the skillet and set them aside for later.

 Step 2: Creating the Aromatic Sauce

-- In the same skillet, sauté the chopped onions and garlic until they become fragrant and translucent.
+- In the same skillet, sauté the chopped onions and minced garlic until they turn fragrant and translucent.

-- Stir in the apricot jam, allowing it to melt, and blend with the onions.
+- Add apricot jam and stir well, allowing it to melt and blend with the sautéed onions and garlic.

-- Add ground cinnamon and pour in the chicken stock.
-Let the mixture simmer for a few minutes to thicken slightly.
+- Sprinkle ground cinnamon into the mixture and pour in the chicken stock.

 Step 3: Cooking the Couscous

-- Cover the bowl and let it sit for about 5 minutes.
+- Cover the bowl tightly and let it sit undisturbed for about 5 minutes.

-- Fluff the couscous with a fork, drizzle it with olive oil, and mix it to separate the grains.
+- Fluff the couscous with a fork, drizzle it with olive oil, and gently mix to separate the grains for a light, fluffy texture.

 Step 4: Simmering the Chicken

-- Return the seared chicken thighs to the skillet, ensuring they’re well-coated with the sauce.
+- Return the seared chicken thighs to the skillet, ensuring they’re fully coated with the aromatic sauce.

-- Cover and let the chicken simmer on low heat for 20–25 minutes or until it’s fully cooked and tender.
+- Cover the skillet and let the chicken simmer on low heat for 20–25 minutes or until it is fully cooked and tender.

 Step 5: Bringing It All Together

-- To serve, spoon the couscous onto a large platter.
+- To serve, arrange the fluffy couscous on a large serving platter.

-- Place the chicken on top and drizzle with the remaining sauce.
+- Place the chicken on top, and drizzle generously with the remaining sauce.

-- Garnish with fresh parsley or cilantro for a burst of color and flavor.
+- Garnish with fresh parsley or cilantro for added color, aroma, and a final burst of flavor.

 Pro Tips for the Perfect Moroccan Chicken Couscous

-- Choose Quality Ingredients: Use free-range chicken and authentic Moroccan spices for the best results.
+- Choose Quality Ingredients: Use free-range chicken and authentic Moroccan spices like Ras el Hanout for the best results.

-- Customize the Sweetness: If you prefer a subtler sweetness, replace apricot jam with fresh apricots or reduce the quantity slightly.
+- Customize Sweetness: If you prefer less sweetness, use fresh apricots instead of jam or reduce the amount slightly.

-- Make it Vegetarian: Replace chicken with chickpeas or roasted vegetables for a plant-based alternative.
+- Make It Vegetarian: Swap the chicken for chickpeas, tofu, or a mix of roasted vegetables for a plant-based option.

 Key Takeaways